Aayush714/Facial-Detection/README.md

 Testing
 During testing, we found Subject 9 getting out of the frame, so we did not compute Subject 9 (SN009) in our features.
 Also, for the combined HOG&Gabor, the computation time to run was too high so random subjects were selected.

-Contribution
-The project was collaboratively developed with equal contributions from both team members, ensuring a comprehensive approach to the problem and solution development.